Seph29/Lumos-G1/README.md

 2. Install the APK on the G1 (via ADB, etc.)
 3. Launch the app and follow the on-screen instructions

+⚠️ If your G1 is still stuck on the INNIOASIS logo, it is recommended to download the latest firmware from the official INNIOASIS website and flash it using SP Flash Tool.
+If you're not familiar with how to use SP Flash Tool, I strongly advise against using this application.
 ---

 ## External Binaries